 MS students are required to submit annual progress reports during the entirety of their graduate career using provided templates.
-Submission of progress reports is one criteria used to determine satisfactory performance.
-The student generated reports are in addition to the evaluation completed by the student's advisors/committees.
+Submission of progress reports is one criterion used to determine satisfactory performance.
+Students may use the form provided by the Department, or, in consultation with their advisor, create their own progress report.
 At a minimum, the progress report should include the following:

-- Student name, student ID number, and Rice email address - Reporting Year - Name of Advisor - List of coursework completed during reporting period - List of teaching assignments completed during reporting period - List of publications, by the student during reporting period - List of presentations at conferences by the student during the reporting period - List of awards and accomplishments during reporting period - Description of research completed during reporting period (research progress and outcomes) - Description of work planned for next reporting period (courses likely to be taken during next reporting period, research plans and expectations) - Concerns the student has regarding their research or progress in the program
+- Student name, student ID number, and Rice email address - Reporting Year - Name of Advisor - List of coursework completed during reporting period - List of teaching assignments completed during reporting period - List of publications, by the student during reporting period - List of presentations at conferences by the student during the reporting period - List of awards and accomplishments during reporting period - Description of research completed during reporting period (research progress and outcomes)

+- Description of work planned for next reporting period (courses likely to be taken during next reporting period, research plans and expectations) - Concerns the student has regarding their research or progress in the program

 Students must submit their progress report to their advisor for review and recommendations.
 The advisor will discuss the student's progress and make any recommendations to the student.
-If improvement is recommended, deficiencies will be placed in writing with a time line to meet recommended milestones.
+If improvement is recommended, deficiencies will be placed in writing with a timeline to meet recommended milestones.